cosc2336-ds-alg/assg03/README.md

 # Description
 In C++ the largest int value is $2147483647$.
-So, an integer larger than this cannot be stored and processed as an integer.
-Similarly if the sum or product of two positive integers is greater than
-$2147483647$, the result will be incorrect.
+So, an integer larger than this cannot be stored and processed as a built in `int` data type.
+Similarly if the sum or product of two positive integers is greater than $2147483647$, the result will be incorrect.

 One way to store and manipulate large integers is to store each individual digit of the number in an array.
 In this assignment, you